hype-lab/DotNetLibraries/HypeLab.MailEngine/README.md

+[![NuGet version (HypeLab.MailEngine)](https://img.shields.io/nuget/v/HypeLab.MailEngine.svg?style=flat-square)](https://www.nuget.org/packages/HypeLab.MailEngine/)

 # HypeLab.MailEngine
-## Note: This library targets .NET 8, so it's not compatible with .NET 5 or .NET Core 3.1
+## Note: This library targets .NET 8, so it's not compatible with lower versions of .NET.

-[![NuGet version (HypeLab.MailEngine)](https://img.shields.io/nuget/v/HypeLab.MailEngine.svg?style=flat-square)](https://www.nuget.org/packages/HypeLab.MailEngine/)

 HypeLab.MailEngine is a flexible and modular .NET library **that targets .NET 8** for managing multiple email clients, including support for both SMTP and SendGrid for now.
 The package allows to configure and use multiple email clients with distinct settings, leveraging dependency injection for seamless integration.